accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Metadata can be managed elsewhere to avoid managing the scaleout, consistency, and persistence.

   * __Consistent Core__.
-App can manage metadata in Micro-service framework provided ZooKeeper, Etcd.
+App can manage metadata in Microservice framework provided ZooKeeper, Etcd.
 In this way, each dimension of problems are offloaded elsewhere.
 The approach is popular.

   * __In-memory DB__.
 Storage cluster-wide metadata management can be offloaded to in-memory database.
 Examples are HopsFS, or Hekaton.
 The databases manages metadata partitioning, consistency, scaleout, and tiering cold ones to SSD.
 At single data node level, Ceph BlueStore offloads metadata to RocksDB, and reuses the transaction.